zahrasafdari/SentiGerman/README.md

 - `SentimentDataset`: A custom dataset class for loading and processing the SB10K data.
 - `SimpleBERTModel`: A custom BERT model for sentiment classification.
 - `SimpleRoBERTaModel`: A custom RoBERTa model for sentiment classification.
-- `train.py`: Contains the training and evaluation functions.

 ## Requirements